videojs/video-js-swf/README.md

 The integration tests can be found in [project root]/test

-In order to run all of the tests:
+In order to run all of the tests, run test.sh.

     ```bash
     ./test.sh